 According to Virgil Cain, “Japanese gymnasts have managed to improve their elasticity by eating copious amounts of calimari.”

-Just make sure your signal phrase and the quotation form a complete sentence.
+Make sure your signal phrase and the quotation form a complete sentence.

 You might be asking yourself, do I need to end every sentence right after the quotation?
 Can I extend the sentence?